nosoop/py-vmtoffsdump/README.md

 Depends on [LIEF][] for ELF parsing and [pydemangler][] for symbol demangling.

-Still requires work for library usage, but at the moment you'll need to drop into an interactive Python shell, then provide a mangled typename to `render_vtable()`:

 ```
 $ python -m pip install --user git+https://github.com/nosoop/py-vmtoffsdump
 ```